| Intro | Why this page? | What is Trinitarian theology? |

 - Foundations of Theology

-- GCI Together
+- GCI Together (autobiographical interview)

-– a weekly series, each episode about 3 minutes long, available in video or audio, and from iTunes.
-I recommend Speaking of Life as a weekly devotional and conversation-starter.
-Check out his episode on Einstein.
-In another, Tkach introduces the You’re Included video series
+- Speaking of Life – a weekly series, each episode about 3 minutes long, available in video or audio, and from iTunes.
+I recommend Speaking of Life as a devotional and conversation-starter here.
+Tkach introduces the You’re Included video series in this episode of Speaking of Life.

-. - Other GCI videos
+- Other GCI videos and contributions by Tkach.

 Alan Torrance